soumyadip1995/Scheme_Haskell/Tests.md

 - Adding basic Primitives./ghc eval.hs && eval "(+ 2 (-4 1))"
 - Adding basic primitives./ghc eval.hs && eval "(- (+ 4 6 3) 3 5 2)"
 - ./ghc primitives.hs && primitives "(< 2 3)"
-- BUG FIX:- Error #f.
-Use Import Control.Monad.Except
+- BUG FIX:- Lispval returns #f.
+Use Import Control.Monad.Except.
+This is the way I suppose.
+Treat it as a garbage value.
 - pattern Matching 2:- BUG FIX:- #f by adding an if clause or use an error throw.
 - ./ghc primitives.hs && primitives "(if (> 2 3) \"no\" \"yes\")"\
 - repl all cleaned up and float support added.
 - repl:- ghc repl.hs